There isn’t a whole lot of stuff you can do in London that’s free.

 …you’re bound to get your money’s worth.

-NOTE: The National Gallery is open from 10am-6pm, all week long.
-For more information, visit their website here.
+NOTE: The National Gallery is open daily from 10am-6pm (9pm on Fridays).
+For more information, and to book your timeslot for free entry in advance, visit their website here.

 National Gallery | Trafalgar Square, Charing Cross, WC2N 5DN

-If you’re a fan of ze arts…you should take a look at our guide to What’s On At The Best Art Galleries In London.
+If you’re a fan of the arts…you should take a look at our guide to What’s On At The Best Art Galleries In London.